‘Right now it’s the hottest market in the world’: Trading cards take off during pandemic

-Since March 2020, we’ve seen shortages with many different items because of the pandemic.

-Some personal hobbies even took a hit.
-When everyone was stuck at home during the height of the pandemic, people tried to find new hobbies or resurrect old ones.
-While going through shoeboxes in closets, many people across the country rediscovered their old trading cards they collected as a kid.
+(KXMA) — Since March of 2020 people have tried to find new hobbies or resurrect old ones.

+Many rediscovered the old trading cards they collected as a kid as they went through shoeboxes in closets.

 “It’s crazy.
 Right now it’s the hottest market in the world.
-They’re looking for everything that they can of sports and collectability,” said Chris Magstadt.
+They’re looking for everything that they can of sports and collectibility,” said Chris Magstadt, owner of The Sports Cave card shop.

-It isn’t just sports cards flying off the shelves.
-Pokémon cards have once again exploded in popularity.
-So much so, they had to release a statement acknowledging the run on Pokémon.
-And if you play your cards right, you could even get some big money.
-This 1986 Michael Jordan Chicago Bulls card is valued at $75,000.
+And it isn’t just sports cards flying off the shelves.
+Pokemon cards have once again exploded in popularity, leading to a run on the cards.

-But then a huge problem arose: Pricing a card can depend on the grade it receives from a professional grading company, companies like Professional Sports Authenticator or Beckett grading Services.
+But then a huge problem arose: Pricing a card can depend on the grade it receives from a professional grading company, companies such as Professional Sports Authenticator (PSA) or Beckett grading Services.

 “A PSA 9 versus a BGS 9 of a key card sells for about 30 to 35 percent more than its Beckett counterpart,” said Magstadt.

 During the pandemic, PSA took on a few million more submissions than they normally see, causing a massive backlog for grading.
-Starting in April as a response to the massive influx of cards, PSA stopped accepting any new card entries looking to be graded.
+Starting in April, PSA stopped accepting any new card entries looking to be graded.

-But that caused yet another problem, sending card prices through the roof.

 “The disadvantage of seeing the prices go up so fast on these cards is it knocks the kids out of the collecting world because they just can’t afford it.
 Mom and dad will give them a $10, $20 bill but we have more packs that are $100 plus just for a pack of cards anymore,” said Magstadt.